abhishekarya1/Hash-Define-myNotes/content/c/2019-01-24-c-programming-chapter-5.md

 ```

 ### Address Arithmetic
-- Pointers can be added with constants.
+- Pointers can be added or subtracted with integer constants.
 - Pointers from the same array (of the same type) can be subtracted.
 - Pointers can be assigned to another pointer variable of the same kind.
 - Pointers and integers are not interchangable with `0` being an execption.